dbaarda/LightLdapd/README.rst

 libraries as much as possible.
 It uses libev for an efficient event loop.
 It uses asn1c to auto-generate the LDAP message parsing/generating from the ASN.1 spec.
 It uses libpam for authentication.
+It uses mbedtls for TLS support.
 It is small and efficient enough to run on a router or NAS.

 LightLdapd was forked from the excellent entente by Sergey Urbanovich with his blessing.
 The choice to fork was made in order to leave